aminrj/aminrj.github.io/_posts/2026-04-29-i-built-a-local-llm-benchmarking-toolkit.md

 No tool does all three in a single pipeline.
 So I built one.

-## What the Toolkit Does
+## What the toolkit does

 The toolkit lives at `github.com/aminrj/local-llama-bench` (not public yet, I'll push it when I'm happy).
 Three benchmark categories.

-### Performance: How fast does your GPU handle this model?
+### Performance: how fast does your GPU handle this model?

 Uses `llama-bench` to measure prompt processing (at 512 and 4096 context) and token generation speed (at 128 tokens).
 Three repeats, CSV output, summary table.

-### Quality: How well does the model actually perform?
+### Quality: how well does the model actually perform?

 Runs `lm-eval` and `bigcode-eval` against a running llama-server.
 Tasks: HumanEval+ (code generation), GSM8K (math reasoning), HellaSwag (common-sense completion).
 Uses `--limit 50` for speed.
 JSON output with pass@1 scores.

-### Domain: Does the model handle the actual work I need it to do?
+### Domain: does the model handle the actual work I need it to do?

 Five curated prompts covering the kind of work I actually ask local models to do: